-The Trauma Centre representatives will orient the students during the SLIPP training session.
-They will work closely with the student group throughout the program and will be available as a guiding resource.
-Regular on-site or virtual meetings will be provided to offer assistance and follow up with progress and program activities.
+The Trauma Centre representatives will lead the virtual orientation session.
+They will work closely with the school staff throughout the program and will be available as a guiding resource.
+Regular virtual meetings will be provided to offer assistance and follow up with progress and program activities.

 Upon completion of the program all SLIPP leaders are given participation certificates by the Montreal Children’s Hospital Trauma Centre.

 Schools in the past have counted participation in SLIPP as a part of mandatory community service hours.

 “Taking part in SLIPP was an enlightening experience.
 I got to learn vital information along the way and provide awareness about a cause I definitely feel passionate for.
 We were students talking to students and that was the most powerful part of the whole initiative.” - SLIPP Student Leader